Mithali-123/DupClean/README.md

 If these tools have made your life easier, there are three ways you can support the project:

 - ⭐ Star this Repo: It helps other developers find the project and tells me you like my work!
-- 📢 Share it: Tell a friend or colleague about ToolSuite.
+- 📢 Share it: Tell a friend or colleague about DupClean.
 Word-of-mouth is the best way to grow.
-- ☕ Support the Dev: If you’ve found massive value in ToolSuite and want to help me cover developer costs, you can donate via the Support Page.
+- ☕ Support the Dev: If you’ve found massive value in DupClean and want to help me cover developer costs, you can donate via the Support Page.

 ---